kevinashworth/Octave/packages/v8-alba/notes-to-self/meteor-now.md

 - `meteor-hero` did a bunch of stuff then crashed, so I
 - Unzipped V8-Alba.tar.gz, had to move it adjacent to Dockerfile
 - Ran `heroku container:push web -a sleepy-earth-65615` (in bundle dir)
-- Ran `heroku container:release -a sleepy-earth-65615` (in bundle dir)
+- Ran `heroku container:release web -a sleepy-earth-65615` (in bundle dir)

 Settings
 - Changed MONGODB_URI, MONGO_URL, NODE_ENV manually in heroku dashboard